Eric106/Computational_Intelligence/Act1-log_Analysis/report_en.md

 While it is a vulnerability that could have caused important problems, tools such as antivirus, firewalls or amazing management protocols are sufficient aspects to cease the attempt to exploit a vulnerable system section.

 Finalmente, realizar este tipo de ejercicios periódicamente en la infraestructura de red ayudaría a monitorear amenazas latentes con estas características.
 Incluso, se podría automatizar la lectura de dichos `logs` y su interpretación mediante valores de entrada y acciones que requerieren un proceso fijo del cual solo dependen un par de variables.
-Finally, performing this type of exercises peri�dically in the network infrastructure would help monitor latent threats with these features.Even, the reading of said `Logs` and its interpretation could be automated through entry values and actions that require a fixed process from which only a pair of variables depend.
+Finally, performing this type of exercises peri�dically in the network infrastructure would help monitor latent threats with these features.Even, the reading of said `logs` and its interpretation could be automated through entry values and actions that require a fixed process from which only a pair of variables depend.